EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 ...
 ```

 So far, so good.
-The `gridix` CTE returns coordinates for each cell in the grid, from zero to the `numsq` value from my `params` CTE, and from those numbers, if I know the geographic boundaries of the data set, I can calculate the latitude and longitude of the four corners of the square using only the number of squares on an edge, and the integer coordinates of this square.
+The `gridix` CTE returns coordinates for each cell in the grid, from zero to the `numsq` value from my `params` CTE.
+From those coordinates, if I know the geographic boundaries of the data set and the number of squares in each edge, I can calculate the latitude and longitude of the four corners of each grid square.
 First, I need to find the geographic boundaries of the data.
 My dataset lives in a table called `manzanas`, Spanish for "city block" (and also "apple").
 Each row contains one geographic attribute containing a polygon defining the boundaries of the block, and several other attributes such as the education score I mentioned.
 In PostGIS there are several different ways to find the bounding box I want; here's the one I used.

 ```sql
 limits AS (